Leonor Michaelis: Early life and education

 With concerns about the financial stability of a pure scientist, he commenced his study of medicine at Berlin University in 1893.
 Among his instructors were Emil du Bois-Reymond for physiology, Emil Fischer for chemistry, and Oscar Hertwig for histology and embryology.

-During his time at Berlin University, Michaelis worked in the lab of Oscar Hertwig, even receiving prize for a paper on the histology of milk secretion.
+During his time at Berlin University, Michaelis worked in the lab of Oscar Hertwig, even receiving a prize for a paper on the histology of milk secretion.
 Michaelis's doctoral thesis work on cleavage determination in frog eggs led him to write a textbook on embryology.
 Through his work at Hertwig's lab, Michaelis came to know Paul Ehrlich and his work on blood cytology; he worked as Ehrlich's private research assistant from 1898 to 1899.

 He passed his physician's examination in 1896 in Freiburg, and then moved to Berlin, where he received his doctorate in 1897.
 After receiving his medical degree, Michaelis worked as a private research assistant to Moritz Litten (1899–1902) and for Ernst Viktor von Leyden (1902–1906).

 Life and work

 From 1900 to 1904, Michaelis continued his study of clinical medicine at a municipal hospital in Berlin, where he found time to establish a chemical laboratory.

 He attained the position of Privatdocent at the University of Berlin in 1903.
 In 1905 he accepted a position as director of the bacteriology lab in the Klinikum Am Urban, becoming Professor extraordinary at Berlin University in 1908.
-In 1914 he published a paper suggesting that Emil Abderhalden's notorious pregnancy tests could not be reproduced, a paper which fatally compromised Michaelis's position as an academic in Germany.
-In 1922, Michaelis moved to the Medical School of the University of Nagoya (Japan) as Professor of biochemistry, becoming one of the first foreign professors at a Japanese university, bringing with him several documents, apparatuses and chemicals from Germany.
-His research in Japan focused on potentiometric measurements and the cellular membrane.
+In 1914 he published a paper suggesting that Emil Abderhalden's pregnancy tests could not be reproduced, a paper which fatally compromised Michaelis's position as an academic in Germany.
+In addition to that, he feared that being Jewish would make further advancement in the university unlikely, and in 1922, Michaelis moved to the Medical School of the University of Nagoya (Japan) as Professor of biochemistry, becoming one of the first foreign professors at a Japanese university, bringing with him several documents, apparatuses and chemicals from Germany.
+His research in Japan focussed on potentiometric measurements and the cellular membrane.
+Nagatsu has provided an account of Michaelis's contributions to biochemistry in Japan.

 In 1926, he moved to Johns Hopkins University in Baltimore as resident lecturer in medical research and in 1929 to the Rockefeller Institute of Medical Research in New York City, where he retired in 1941.

-The Michaelis-Menten equation
+The Michaelis–Menten equation

 Michaelis's work with Menten led to the Michaelis–Menten equation.
-This is now available in English.
+This work is now available in English.

 for a steady-state rate $v$ in terms of the substrate concentration $a$ and constants $V$ and $K_\mathrm{m}$ (written with modern symbols).

+An equation of the same form and with the same meaning appeared in the doctoral thesis of Victor Henri, a decade before Michaelis and Menten.
+However, Henri did not take it further: in particular he did not discuss the advantages of considering initial rates rather than time courses.
+Nonetheless, it is historically more accurate to refer to the Henri–Michaelis–Menten equation.